Entropy1729/aleo/js/README.md

 ## Build Project

-To build all the necessary files and generate the `sdk.js` file with all the necessary code run:
+To build all the required files and generate the `sdk.js` file with the aleo sdk code run:

 `npm install`